Records Management Policy

 - controlling access to, and use of, archived records.

-- Deans, Directors and equivalent are responsible for ensuring records management practices within the relevant Faculty/Division or equivalent comply with the Records Management Policy including the University's Records Management Procedures.
+- Heads of School, Directors and equivalent are responsible for ensuring records management practices within their areas of responsibility comply with the Records Management Policy including the University's Records Management Procedures.

 - The Council Secretary is responsible for ensuring that Council processes comply with this policy.